 Operator Precedence and Associativity

-tell us about which operation is performed first,for i.e
+Operator precedencetell us about which operation is performed first,for i.e

-5 + 3 * 2, in this type of equation compiler comes in a confusion that what to perform first multiplication or addition,because in both cases result is different.in this kind of equations operator precedence is used.in operator precedence the priority for each type of operator is defined.multiplication have higher priority then addition.so here first multiplication is performed then addition.
+for i.e if we have a equation 5 + 3 * 2, in this type of equation compiler comes in a confusion that what to perform first multiplication or addition,because in both cases result is different.in this kind of equations operator precedence is used.in operator precedence the priority for each type of operator is defined.multiplication have higher priority then addition.so here first multiplication is performed then addition.

-8 - 3 - 2 here both the operators have same priority then which operation is performed first 8-3 or 3-2..for this c have another feature of operator associative.operator associativity for subtraction is Left to Right so.first 8-3 will be evaluated.
+Sometimes there are cases when an operator comes more than one time in an equation.for i.e 8 - 3 - 2here both the operators have same priority then which operation is performed first 8-3 or 3-2..for this c have another feature of operator associative.operator associativity for subtraction is Left to Right so.first 8-3 will be evaluated.

 1. Write a program in C to check whether given number is even or odd